Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/README.md

 ### How Alembic is scoped here

-- Only ADI’s tables are included via Alembic’s `env.py` `include_object` filter.
-This prevents changes to other apps’ tables in the same database.
+- Only BIOMERO.importer's tables are included via Alembic's `env.py` `include_object` filter.
+This prevents changes to other apps' tables in the same database.
-- A dedicated version table `alembic_version_omeroadi` isolates ADI’s migration history.
+- A dedicated version table `alembic_version_omeroadi` isolates BIOMERO.importer's migration history.

 ### Common issues

-- autogenerate finds nothing: Ensure your model changes are in the ADI `Base` metadata and your `INGEST_TRACKING_DB_URL` points to the correct DB.
+- autogenerate finds nothing: Ensure your model changes are in the BIOMERO.importer `Base` metadata and your `INGEST_TRACKING_DB_URL` points to the correct DB.
 - autogenerate complains DB not up to date: Run upgrade head, then re-run autogenerate.
-- Missing template `script.py.mako`: It’s included under `omero_adi/migrations/`; ensure your editable install points to your working tree.
+- Missing template `script.py.mako`: It's included under `biomero_importer/migrations/`; ensure your editable install points to your working tree.

 ### Quick reference